Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Utah's games this season have gone over 60.5 points three of six times.
+- Utah and its opponents have combined to put up more than 60.5 points in three of six games this season.

-- Saturday's over/under is 4.7 points lower than the two team's combined 65.2 points per game average.
+- Saturday's total is 4.7 points lower than the two team's combined 65.2 points per game average.

-- These two squads combine to allow 51.7 points per game, 8.8 fewer than this contest's over/under.
+- This contest's total is 8.8 points more than the 51.7 these two squads combine to allow per game this season.

-- The average total in Utes games this season is 51.3, 9.2 points fewer than Saturday's total of 60.5 .

-- In 2021, games involving the Bruins have averaged a total of 61.8 points, 1.3 more than the set total in this contest.
+- The 60.5-point total for this game is 1.3 points below the 61.8 points per game average total in Bruins games this season.

 Utah Stats and Trends

-- So far this season Utah has two wins against the spread.

-- The Utes have been favored by 6.5 points or more three times this season and have not covered the spread in any of them.
+- This season, the Utes are winless ATS when entering a game as a favorite of 6.5 points or more (in three chances).

-- Utah has hit the over in 66.7% of its opportunities this year (four times over six games with a set point total).
+- Utah's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

-- Utah is 2-2 against the spread and 3-2 overall in games when it puts up more than 26.3 points.
+- Utah is 2-2 against the spread and 3-2 overall in games when it scores more than 26.3 points.

-- In games that Utah totals more than 385.8 yards, the team is 2-1 against the spread and 3-1 overall.
+- Utah is 2-1 against the spread and 3-1 overall when the team totals more than 385.8 yards.

-- This year, the Utes have 10 turnovers, four fewer than the Bruins have takeaways (14).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.